angular-schule/website-articles/blog/2025-05-resource-api/README.md

 We want to point out two things in this code:

 - The `value` signal returns type `T | undefined`, in our case `Book[] | undefined`.
-If the data hasn’t been loaded yet, the value is `undefined`.
+If the data hasn't been loaded yet, the value is `undefined`.
 Therefore, we need to check whether `currentBookList` exists.
-It would be desirable if we could pass an initial value to the Resource so that `undefined` could be avoided.
+We can also pass a default value through the `defaultValue` option to avoid this behavior.
 - Instead of `Array.sort()`, we use the new method `Array.toSorted()`, which does not mutate the array and returns a sorted copy.
-This preserves immutability. `toSorted()` can only be used if the `lib` option in `tsconfig.json` includes at least `ES2023` – which is not the case in new Angular projects yet.
+This preserves immutability. `toSorted()` can only be used if the `lib` option in `tsconfig.json` includes at least `ES2023`, which is not the case in new Angular projects yet.

 ## `request`: Loader with Parameter

 Our app should have a detail page that displays a single book.
 So the HTTP request must receive information about which book to load.
-When navigating to a different detail page, loading must restart – for another book.
+When navigating to a different detail page, loading must restart for another book.

 The loader must therefore be able to work with parameters.
-Let’s assume the component has an input property `isbn` through which the current ISBN is available.
+Let's assume the component has an input property `isbn` through which the current ISBN is available.

 In the loader, we could now use the signal `this.isbn` to pass the ISBN to the service: